25+ New Generation Z Statistics (2024)

 The oldest Gen Zs were 7 years old when Facebook launched in 2004.
 They’re the first generation to grow up with social media.
 For many, it’s a multipurpose tool offering connection, entertainment, and brand exposure.

-Data shows that Gen Zs prefer Instagram over TikTok for most social activities (GWI)
+Data shows that Gen Zs are rapidly turning to TikTok for a variety of purposes (GWI)

 Generation Z Workforce Statistics

-Over one-third of Gen Zs are already part of the workforce.
+Nearly half of Gen Zs are already part of the workforce in some capacity.
 Many began their careers during COVID and have only ever experienced remote or hybrid work environments.
 As a result, they have expectations that employers will have to grapple with in the future.

 Generation Z is far more likely to participate in the Great Resignation than Millennials.
-40% of Gen Zs say they’d like to leave their jobs in the next two years, compared to 24% of Millennials.
-35% of Gen Zs say they’d leave their jobs even if they didn’t have another job lined up.
+42% of Gen Zs say they’ve had thoughts of wanting to quit their job within the last three months, compared to 38% of Millennials and 34% of Gen X.

-When choosing an employer, work-life balance is the top factor Gen Zs use (Deloitte)
+When choosing an employer, pay is the top factor Gen Zs use, but they are also interested in advancement opportunities (CNBC)

 Wrap Up